mpsonntag/snippets/notes/progress.md

 Connect to one host via another one that is accessible from outside a network

     ssh -A -J username@gateway.org username@[ip address of target in closed network]

+Find out which operating system is running

+    uname -a
+    lsb_release -a
+    cat /etc/*_version
+    cat /etc/*-release